v923z/micropython-usermod/docs/source/usermods_01.rst

 work.
 Moreover, I include a small demonstration, so that we can actually see that our code works.
 The code, as well as the source of this document are also available under https://github.com/v923z/micropython-usermod.
-The simples way of getting started is probably cloning the repository with
+The simplest way of getting started is probably cloning the repository with

 .. code:: bash